-Your entry into the drawing has been received.
+Your entry in the simulator drawing has been received.
 Good luck!

 IFR Mastery Scenarios